igorlima/unapologetic-thoughts/pages/quick-notes.md

 articles, enabling items to be tracked and revisited later, even if some entries eventually become outdated.</sup>

+- Sun, Aug 10, 2025 - 2025a08m10d
+  - _"Everything We Hear Is an Opinion, Not a Fact.
+Everything We See Is a Perspective, Not the Truth.”_ We don’t see the world as it is.
+We see it through our own window.
+Two people watch the same rain.
+One is glad for the crops.
+One curses the sky.
+Maybe your aunt’s Facebook status is cringe for you, but not to her and her friends.
+You conserve enormous energy by being mindful of the difference.
+Half of your arguments could be avoided if you simply say, _“This is my idea, not a law for everyone.”_
+  - Telling yourself you'll do it tomorrow is _**how dreams die**_.
+  - People think good decision-making is about being right all the time. **It's not**.
+It's about lowering the cost of being wrong and changing your mind.
+When the cost of mistakes is high, we're paralyzed with fear. **When the cost of mistakes is low, we can move fast and adapt**.
+Make mistakes cheap, not rare.
+- Sun, May 04, 2025 - 2025a05m04d
+  - What separates good work from great isn't talent but persistence.
+The most successful people aren't those who feel motivated all the time; they're the ones who work even when they don't feel like it.
 - Sun, Apr 27, 2025 - 2025a04m27d
   - The clearer you are about your priorities, the easier it is to say no.
   - The quicker you want something, the easier it is to manipulate you.